googleapis/java-bigtable-hbase/hbase-migration-tools/mirroring-client/README.md

 The user can implement custom handling of failed mutations by overriding default `google.bigtable.mirroring.write-error-consumer.factory-impl` and `google.bigtable.mirroring.write-error-log.appender.factory-impl` keys to user-defined classes on classpath.

-## OpenCensus
-The Mirroring Client exposes OpenCensus metrics and traces.
-Metrics are prefixed with `cloud.google.com/java/mirroring`.

 ## Buffered mutator
 Mirroring Client's Buffered Mutator works in two modes: sequential and concurrent.
 In the sequential mode, the Mirroring Buffered Mutator passes mutations to the underlying Primary Buffered Mutator and stores mutations in an internal buffer.
 When the size of the buffer exceeds `google.bigtable.mirroring.buffered-mutator.bytes-to-flush` the Primary Buffered Mutator is flushed.
 After the flush, mutations that did not fail are passed to Secondary Buffered Mutator, which is flushed immediately afterwards.
 The flushes happen asynchronously and do not block user code.